hackclub/jams/jams/singles/story-game/Level-2.md

 Always remember that when publishing your work make sure the music or even graphics you use are *not* copyrighted because that can give you a headache in the legal department.
 Instead, try to find *royalty free* music or have a license to use it commercially.

-You can even make your own music!
+You can even   music!
 Here are some example options:
 - Create a music generator!
 - Use an existing music software on your device (ex.
 GarageBand)
 - Make music on MuseScore